Discover how to create a standout email signature to enhance your overall professional image.

 - Social media links

 Consider including branding elements in your email signature.
 For example, a logo, a company motto, or a banner.
+As long as your custom logo feels simple, but good, you are going to win this game.
 As long as you don’t go overboard, these features make your email more effective – especially if you work for a recognized brand.

 2. Avoid adding too much detail

 Don’t stuff your signature with irrelevant or hollow information.
 You might include your company’s address, but only if you’re running a small local business that people might need to visit.
 You don’t need to include this information if you work for a tech giant.
 Likewise, it’s completely unnecessary to include your email address seeing as though… you’re already emailing them… from your email address.